Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Additive symmetrization of operators

-This problem is related to the computation of trace numbers of $A$.
-It is well-known that for any self-adjoint operator $S$ having compact resolvent the trace numbers are just the eigenvalues of $S$ arranged by nonincreasing (see Lemma 2.1, Chapter VI in \cite{Temam1997}).
-Below, we will extend this in Theorem \ref{TH: ComputationSwedgeSpectralBound} for general self-adjoint operators with leading discrete spectrum.
+This problem is related to the computation of the trace numbers of $A$.
+Below, we will establish Theorem \ref{TH: ComputationSwedgeSpectralBound}, which describes the trace numbers of a self-adjoint operator $S$ in terms of eigenvalues above the essential spectral bound and the essential spectral bound itself (we call these \textit{characteristic numbers} of $S$).

-Note that we can always construct a self-adjoint operator having all $\beta_{k}(A)$ as eigenvalues provided that each $\beta_{k}(A)$ is finite.
-It is clear that this construction of symmetrization is not effective since it does not give any effective way to compute trace numbers.
-In Theorem \ref{TH: AdditiveSymmetrizationAndFriedrichsExtension}, we give a partial answer to the problem in terms of Friedrichs extensions.
+Clearly, we can always construct a self-adjoint operator having all $\beta_{k}(A)$ as eigenvalues, provided that each $\beta_{k}(A)$ is finite.
+However, this symmetrization is not effective.
+In Theorem \ref{TH: AdditiveSymmetrizationAndFriedrichsExtension}, we provide a partial answer to the problem in terms of Friedrichs extensions.